etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_canvas_field_to_a_Form_or_Grid.md

 ---

 #  How to add a canvas field to a Form or Grid

+## Overview

+This guide explains how to integrate canvas fields into forms and grids within Etendo, enabling the addition of customized visual components such as buttons, links, and calculated labels.
+Canvas fields offer dynamic data presentation and interaction, leveraging JavaScript development expertise for implementation.

 ##  Introduction

 A canvas field allows the user to add any visual component to a form or a row in a grid.